-Rename the sprite to StartButton and click on edit to change the costume.
+Rename the sprite to StartButton and click on the costumes tab.

-Using the Text button set the font size to 14 and type "Start".
-The text will be created, but it will need to be moved to the centre of the button image.
+Using the 'T' Text button type "Start".
+The text will be created, but it will need to be moved to the centre of the button image, which can be done using the arrow button.